Back To Search Results

 "61-6-10.2.
 DEFINITIONS.--As used in the Anesthesiologist Assistants Act:

-A. "anesthesiologist" means a physician licensed to practice medicine in New Mexico who has successfully completed an accredited anesthesiology graduate medical education program, who is board certified by the American Board of anesthesiology or board eligible, who has completed a residency in anesthesiology within the last three years and who is an employee of the department of anesthesiology of a medical school in New Mexico;
+A. "anesthesiologist" means a physician licensed to practice medicine in New Mexico who has completed an accredited anesthesiology graduate medical education program, who is board certified by the American Board of anesthesiology or board eligible, who has completed a residency in anesthesiology within the last 3 years and who is an employee of the department of anesthesiology of a medical school in New Mexico;

 B. "anesthesiologist assistant" means a skilled person employed or to be employed by a university in New Mexico with a medical school certified by the board as being qualified by academic and practical training to assist an anesthesiologist in developing and implementing anesthesia care plans for patients under the supervision and direction of the anesthesiologist who is responsible for the performance of the anesthesiologist assistant;